deejaygraham/deejaygraham.github.io/src/content/now.md

 layout: post
 ---

-- Tech leading a desktop to web migration project using React & Redux.
+- Architecting some cloud applications.
+- Archeology on some desktop applications.
 - Organizing NE Bytes, our local .Net developer meetup.
 - Looking for opportunities to talk at other developer meetups.